 - Scientific Programming in C++

 These modules are aimed at developing skills which are highly transferable in all areas of research and employment.

 The lectures are complemented by hands-on practical sessions where the students write their own code and execute it on local workstations or the University’s supercomputer.

 Examination credit for the taught element is obtained by means of three written examination papers (25% of the overall credit) and two written assignments (25% of the overall credit).

 The choice of modules a student takes for examination is based on their background and hence the stream (continuum or atomistic) they are going to follow.
-Students who are following the atomistic stream will be examined on the three corresponding modules above, while students who follow the continuum stream will be examined in three out of the five modules offered.
+Students will be examined on three of the examinable modules offered for their stream.